-- To study cell structure and functions of organelle. - Exposure on transportations through cell membrane. - To focus on different receptors and model of signaling. - To introduce the concept of cell signaling. - To obtain knowledge in cell death and cell renewal. - To gain knowledge in structural aspects of cells
+- To study cell structure and functions of organelle. - Exposure on transportations through cell membrane. - To focus on different receptors and model of signaling. - To introduce the concept of cell signaling. - The course will facilitate in understanding of cell biology by examining common processes and principles in cells. - Knowledge about detailed structure of cell organelles and electron micro graphs.

-- 1. Basic concept of cell structure, membrane, cellular functions of different types of cell, modes of cellular signaling and signal amplification. - 2.
-Students able to annotating cell organization of prokaryotic and Eukaryotic. - 3.
-Students able to paraphrase cell death and cell renewal. - 4.
-Able to bullet pointing protein sorting and transport - 5.
-Expertise in interpreting cell internal organelles. - 6.
-Knowledge in induced pleuripotent stem cells.
+- 1. To understand the basic concept of cell structure, membrane, cellular functions of different types of cell - 2.
+Able to analyses modes of cellular signaling and signal amplification. - 3.
+Able to categorize cell internal organs. - 4.
+Able to retrieve polypoid stage in vegetables - 5.
+Able to predict cancer cells through photomicrograph - 6.
+Knowledge about detailed structure of cell organelles and electron micro graphs.